Kevin Brown, Ph.D.

 Discovery of Germline Cancer Susceptibility Genes

 My research is focused on identifying the genetic contributions and functional pathways associated with cancer risk with a primary focus on melanoma.
 While early-stage melanoma is largely curable via surgical resection, late-stage melanoma remains nearly incurable despite decades of research.
 Much of the effort in my laboratory is directed towards better understanding the genetic factors contributing to melanoma risk, with a goal of ultimately facilitating prevention and early-detection efforts in at-risk individuals.
-We are actively involved in ongoing melanoma GWAS efforts within DCEG, and as members of the International Melanoma Genetics Consortium (GenoMEL) , we collaborate on melanoma GWAS meta-analyses.
+We are actively involved in ongoing melanoma GWAS efforts within DCEG, and as members of the International Melanoma Genetics Consortium (GenoMEL) , we collaborate on melanoma GWAS meta-analyses as well as family studies.
 We also work with GenoMEL member groups to better understand the genetics of melanoma susceptibility in melanoma-prone families using whole-genome and -exome sequencing approaches.
 Lastly, we are actively involved in ongoing renal cell cancer GWAS at the NCI, as well as meta-analyses with international teams working in the same area.

 Functional Characterization of Cancer Susceptibility Loci